-The laptop does not start, writes bootmgr is missing.
+The laptop does not start and says bootmgr is missing.
 Bootmgr is Missing or Compressed - what to do?
-Check BIOS Boot Devices
+Checking BIOS boot devices

-The laptop does not start, writes bootmgr is missing.
+The laptop does not start and says bootmgr is missing.
 Bootmgr is Missing or Compressed - what to do?
-Check BIOS Boot Devices
+Checking BIOS boot devices

-The laptop does not start, writes bootmgr is missing.
+The laptop does not start and says bootmgr is missing.
 Bootmgr is Missing or Compressed - what to do?
-Check BIOS Boot Devices
+Checking BIOS boot devices

-Many users, since the release of the Windows 7 desktop system, have encountered a very unpleasant problem: when you turn on the computer with the message "BOOTMGR is missing Press Ctrl+Alt+Del to restart" and nothing else happened.
-Many people were really puzzled by this, and few people knew how to fix this error.
-But, in principle, this problem not as deadly and scary as it seems at first glance.
+Many users, since the release of the Windows 7 desktop system, have encountered a very unpleasant problem: when turning on the computer with a message “BOOTMGR is missing Press Ctrl+Alt+Del to restart” and nothing else happened.
+This really puzzled many people, and few knew how to fix this error.
+But, in principle, this problem not as destructive and scary as it seems at first glance.

-The Bootmgr is missing error is directly related to the operating system loader, that little piece of software that starts the rest Windows programs.
+The Bootmgr is missing error is directly related to the operating system loader, a small program that launches the rest Windows programs.
 Sometimes, it happens that for some reason the BIOS cannot find this program, as a result of which further loading of the OS is impossible and an error message is displayed on the screen.
-There can be a lot of reasons for this: incorrect shutdown of the computer, or BIOS settings, damage to the hard drive, or even due to malware.
+There can be a lot of reasons for this: incorrect shutdown of the computer, or BIOS settings, damage to the hard disk, or even due to malware.

 To solve this problem, you need to try several options:

-1. Check the settings in the BIOS, you may have selected the wrong boot device;
+1. Check your BIOS settings; you may have selected the wrong boot device;

 2. If everything is set correctly in the BIOS, you need to restore the bootmgr bootloader.
 This is carried out in automatic mode;

-3. There may be an error BOOTMGR is missing, which can be fixed using the usual command line.
+3. There may be an error BOOTMGR is missing, which can be fixed using the regular command line.

 This step is performed only if your personal computer has more than one hard drive.
-It is worth noting that it is specifically about "hard drives", and not partitions on the disk, such as C, D, E, etc. Otherwise, you simply skip this step.
-If you are using bootable USB drives, then you should make sure that they are not connected to the computer.
-It often happens that the boot occurs from the wrong hard drive.
-In this fad, we need to select in BIOS desired disk and download from it.
-Due to the fact that the BIOS shell may differ from different manufacturers, I dedicated a separate, capacious .
+It is worth noting that we are talking specifically about “hard drives”, and not partitions on the disk, such as C, D, E, etc. Otherwise, you simply skip this step.
+If you use bootable flash drives, you should make sure that they are not connected to the computer.
+It often happens that booting occurs from the wrong hard drive.
+At this point we need to select in the BIOS required disk and download from it.
+Due to the fact that the BIOS shell may differ depending on different manufacturers, I dedicated a separate, capacious .

-Developers from Microsoft have finally developed a so-called recovery environment specifically for the purpose of solving problems that arise when using its OS.
-To start this environment, it is necessary to press the "F8" button until the error appears immediately, until the menu appears on the display on dark background.
+Developers from Microsoft have finally developed a so-called recovery environment specifically for this purpose, which allows you to solve problems that arise when using its OS.
+To start this environment, you must press the “F8” button before the error appears, until the menu appears on the display dark background.

-If the menu does not appear, it will be necessary to look for a special installation disk or a flash drive with a Windows 7 system, you can also use a recovery disk.
-We load files from this disk or card, while not forgetting that you need to press any key, if the message “Press any key to boot from CD or DVD” is displayed on a black background.
-Otherwise, the installation will be performed from the hard drive, and you will again see the error that you encountered.
-Select "System Restore" at the bottom.
+If the menu does not appear, you will need to look for a special installation disk or a flash card with Windows 7, you can also use a recovery disk.
+We load files from this disk or card, and do not forget that you need to press any key if the message “Press any key to boot from CD or DVD” appears on a black background.
+Otherwise, the installation will be performed from the hard drive, and you will again see the error you encountered.
+Select the “System Restore” item at the very bottom.

-Special utility recovery will try to run a complete diagnostic of your system and detect errors like Bootmgr is missing that interfere with work.
-The user can only accept the proposed fixes and restart the computer.
+Special utility recovery will try to fully diagnose your system and identify errors like Bootmgr is missing that are interfering with operation.
+The user can only accept the proposed corrections and restart the computer.

-If no visible changes have occurred, and the problem with the error remains, you will need to boot the installation disk again, then select the "System Restore" item and simply select the "Next" button in the list of available operating systems.
+If no visible changes have occurred and the error problem remains, you will need to download the installation disk again, then select “System Restore” and simply select the “Next” button from the list of available operating systems.

-If everything went well, then you can be congratulated.
+If everything turned out well, then you can be congratulated.
 A malfunction in the form of BOOTMGR is missing can be considered defeated!

-How to solve bootloader problem via command line?
+How to solve the bootloader problem using the command line?

-This process can be considered more efficient, but also more time-consuming.
-As in the previous option, first you will need to download the so-called recovery environment, but do not select the "Startup Repair" item, but click on the "Command Prompt" tab.
+This process can be considered more efficient, but also more labor-intensive.
+As in the previous option, first you will need to load the so-called recovery environment, but do not select the “Startup Recovery” item, but click on the “Command Line” tab.

-To understand what's going on here, you need to know that Windows installation the system automatically creates a special 100MB partition, which is reserved for the needs of the system itself.
-When you start the system, you will not be able to see its symbols like the letters C and D. But, this disk plays an important role, since it contains a special file, or rather the bootmgr mini-program, which is necessary to start the system.
-If the file breaks or for some reason does not perform the necessary functions, then the error occurs.
-BOOTMGR is missing.
-Press Ctrl Alt Del to restart".
+To understand what's the matter, you should know that when Windows installation the system automatically creates a special 100MB partition, which is reserved for the needs of the system itself.
+When you start the system, you will not be able to see its symbols like the letters C and D. But this disk plays an important role, since it contains a special file, or rather the bootmgr mini-program, necessary to start the system.
+If the halyard breaks or for some reason does not perform the necessary functions, then the error “ BOOTMGR is missing.
+Press Ctrl Alt Del to restart."
 And this is where your task is to restore this file by copying it from the installation card or disk.

-And this is where the black window you launched, which is called the command line, will help us.
-Depending on the configuration and a bunch of other parameters on different PCs, the drive letters may differ from each other, and you will need to decide from which disk and to which you will tediously copy the file.
+And this is where the black window launched by you, which is called the command line, will help us.
+Depending on the configuration and a bunch of other parameters on different PCs, the drive letters may differ from each other, and you will need to decide from which drive and to which you will need to copy the file.

 You can check which disk it is by typing the command: